EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 ```

 <img src="12-unsupervised-learning_files/figure-html/unnamed-chunk-35-1.png" width="672" />
 Another way of calculating distances is based on correlation.
-This only makes sense if has 3 or more variables.
+This only makes sense if the data set has 3 or more variables.

 ```r